1996 United States Senate elections: Georgia

 Incumbent Democrat Sam Nunn decided to retire instead of seeking a fifth term.
-Republicans nominated Guy Millner, a multi-millionaire businessman who was also the unsuccessful candidate who ran against Zell Miller in the 1994 gubernatorial election.
-Millner emerged as the victor from a crowded 6-person primary in July 1996, which included State Senator Clint Day and former gubernatorial candidate Johnny Isakson.
-However, Max Cleland, the Secretary of State of Georgia ran unopposed in the Democratic primary.
+Republicans nominated Guy Millner, a multi-millionaire businessman who had also run unsuccessfully against Zell Miller in the 1994 gubernatorial election.
+Millner emerged as the victor from a crowded six-person primary in July 1996, which included State Senator Clint Day and former gubernatorial candidate Johnny Isakson.
+However, Max Cleland, the Secretary of State of Georgia, ran unopposed in the Democratic primary.

-Despite being held by Democrats since 1852, the election for this seat became tightly contested between Cleland and Millner.
+Despite this seat being held by Democrats since 1852, the election became tightly contested between Cleland and Millner.
 It was the closest race for that seat since at least 1852.
-Nonetheless, Max Cleland defeated Guy Millner on November 5.
-Max Cleland narrowly edged out a victory with 1,103,993 votes (48.87%) to Guy Millner's 1,073,969 votes (47.54%) – a margin of 1.33%.
+Nonetheless, Cleland defeated Millner on November 5.
+Cleland narrowly edged out a victory with 1,103,993 votes (48.87%) to Millner's 1,073,969 votes (47.54%) – a margin of 1.33%.

 The Class 2 United States Senate seat had been reliably Democratic, with a member of that party holding it since 1852.
-Additionally, no Republican had ever held at seat since it was established in 1789.
+Additionally, no Republican had ever held this seat since it was established in 1789.
 In fact, during the previous election, Sam Nunn was unanimously re-elected and defeated Mike Hicks by an almost 60% margin in 1984.
 Republican Paul Coverdell narrowly unseated Democrat Wyche Fowler in Georgia's other United States Senate seat in 1992.
-On October 9, 1995, 4-term incumbent Class 2 Senator Sam Nunn announced his retirement.
+On October 9, 1995, four-term incumbent Class 2 Senator Sam Nunn announced his retirement.
 This left the seat open for the first time since 1972.